Governor Profiles

 Emz Addy - Vice Chair of Governors

 I joined Bailiffe Bridge as a Governor in July 2022.
-I live locally with my husband and little boy - my husband and his family have a long history with the school and village, although I only moved to Yorkshire in 2007 for University.
+I live locally, and my little boy now attends Bailiffe Bridge School.
 I believe that primary schools can be such formative places for young children, and I’ve always enjoyed supporting them in any way I can.
 As a student, I spent my volunteering time reading with children in Reception and Year 1 and loved to see their progress across a school year, so now I’m really excited to be involved with Bailiffe Bridge School differently.

 Professionally, I work in a strategic HR Leadership role and have experience working in specialisms such as Talent Management, Performance and Leadership Development and Diversity and Inclusion in some big corporate organisations.
 I am also the Safeguarding Lead in the church I attend in Bradford, so I’m sure these two voluntary roles will be mutually beneficial.
 I hope my professional experience will enable me to add real value as a Governor, and I know I will learn many new skills through the role.